samuelrwabwera/signature/README.md

 - Grid border width is too set from this portion
 - width unit has two values that is percentage or pixels
 - height unit has three values, percentage of width pixels and then percentage.
-- saving the drawn signature is automatic. it is either by selecting saveOnChange or save on form commit.
+- saving the drawn signature is automatic after the set timeout when the option for saveOnChange is selected.
+- By selecting the saveOnFormCommit, the signature will be saved using the save button.

 ![Data source](/assets/Events.PNG)
 Under this section, this is where different actions are undertaken when an event for example an onClick event happens.